Vedant-8/Shopping-cart-/README.md

 ## Features

 - Secure user authentication and authorization
-- Admin dashboard for product management and reporting
+- Admin dashboard for product management, messaging and reporting
 - User interface for browsing and purchasing products
 - Responsive design